himasou/aws_bash_scripts/README.md

 # aws_bash_scripts
-Some bash scripts to help automate some simple was functions.
+Some bash scripts to help automate some simple AWS functions.